timtheteh/Profiler-and-Recommender-System/README.md

 1. To find a way to profile users based on their search inputs.
 2. To find a way to improve the personalised pagerank algorithm results in Neo4j

+### Results

+1. Weighed links -> Correctness of recommendation for both recommendation of document and user.
+2. Class nodes -> More robust ranking of recommendations for documents, as well as correctness of recommendation for user

+Other features:
+- Application is flexible to spelling mistakes (for eg. a user mispells 'apple' as 'aple' and assuming 'apple' already exists in the graph database. 'aple' will first be compared to 'apple' via semantic comparison of their respective vectors.
+If the comparison score is higher than a certain threshold, it will be assumed that the user meant 'apple' instead of 'apel', and a connection between the user and the existing 'apple' node will be formed.
+Otherwise, a new node 'apel' will be formed.

+### Limitations

+1. The main limitation of this application so far is that the extraction of entities is done with the help of LLMs (vicuna-7b).
+LLMs help with more robust entity extractions, but the entities extracted may be unpredictable at times.
+2. The way in which the 'HAS' relationship between documents and their intrinsic entities is also unknown at this point.
+3. In addition, the way in which the 'IS_SIMILAR_TO' relationship between document entities and the class nodes is also unknown at this point.
+4. When the graph becomes larger and larger, the time complexity of this application increases.
+This is mainly because in order to run the personalised pagerank and node embedding algorithms, a projection of the graph database needs to be done which takes longer as the size of the graph increases.
+Furthermore, as the size increases, the time complexity of the pagerank and node embeddings increase, though not as

 ### Methodology

 **Solution**